lyxell/logifix/README.md

 After patches have been found they are categorized by problem type and then presented to the user.
 The user may choose which patches to apply in each file.
-If the user chooses multiple patches in the same file the result is produced by using a merge-algorithm similar to that of Git.
+If the user chooses multiple patches in the same file the result is produced by using a merge algorithm similar to that of Git.

 <ul> </ul>